Sneaking off on an off-season break in Europe

 The perks of fall travel

 A fall break can be the perfect way to get away from it all and gear up for the impending festive season.
-Lots of European hotels slash their nightly rates when the summer rush has died down and you can find some really cheap all inclusive holidays and fantastic discount deals not just in Spain but everywhere from Scandinavia to the Baltics, since it’s off-season.
+Lots of European hotels slash their nightly rates when the summer rush has died down and you can find some really cheap all inclusive holidays and deals not just in Spain but everywhere from Scandinavia to the Baltics, since it’s off-season.
 Thanks to Spain’s multitude of holidays in the fall (October 12th is Día de la Hispanidad, November 1st is All Saint’s Day and there’s a double-whammy of a long weekend December 6th and 8th), there’s plenty of time to get away.

 You’ll be able to enjoy all the main attractions of your chosen destination without any lines and you’ll have no problem finding the perfect bathing spot away from everyone else down on the beach.
 You can also enjoy the fact that midday temperatures have begun to recede, which means less sunblock-slathering, more time to explore your destination on foot without the impending doom of painful sunburn.
 So where should you jet off to this fall?